-Ed 115-Health, Safety, and Nutrition for the Young Child (3)
+Ed 115-Health, Safety, and Nutrition for the Young Child (3) PreReq: Eng 22 or ESL 15 or placement in Eng 100

 Introduces theories and practices for creating and maintaining a safe, healthy learning environment for young children and adults in group settings.
 Introduces guidelines and practices for providing for the nutritional needs of young children and adults in group settings.
 (3 lec hrs.)